 US Horse Racing Tips: Best bets from Turf Paradise on Tuesday

-Brickbat should run well at a decent price in this $3,500 non-winner of two on the main track.
+Dominant Force should run well at a fair price in this bottom level non-winner of two on the main track.

-This gelding put in a much improved effort when finishing second to Mr. Paytience in a $20k optional claimer last week.
-He ran on well in the closing stages, but was no match for the easy winner.
-This was a super effort and should have more to offer.
-The extra yardage will suit, and trainer Justin Evans has started the meeting in great style with five winners on the board.
-He fits well with this group and recommend backing him at his Morning Line price of 6.05/1.
+This gelding beat Galaxy Master in an $8k maiden claimer at Golden Gate Fields 14 months ago.
+He took the lead inside the final furlong and quickly settled the matter.
+He makes his debut for trainer Juan Silva who boasts an impressive 29% strike rate at the meeting.
+Silva drops him aggressively for his local debut and am expecting a big effort.
+The long layoff does not concern me, as he has been working well in the morning.
+BSP is recommended.

 New on Betting.Betfair – Betslip